-Masri and Assi consider how test suites can be cleansed of coincidental correctness (FEP) [19].
-Their approach assumes that the test cases have already been applied (and so is suitable for regression testing) and identifies program elements that appear in all failing runs but also in a percentage of runs that do not fail (the percentage must be in some threshold): these are considered to be a potential source of coincidental correctness.
+Masri and Assi considered how test suites can be cleansed of coincidental correctness (FEP) [19].
+Their approach assumes that the test cases have already been applied (and so are suitable for regression testing) and identifies program elements that appear in all failing runs but also in a percentage of runs that do not fail (the percentage must meet a threshold value): these are considered to be a potential source of coincidental correctness.
 Then test cases are removed from consideration in fault localisation based on which identified elements they contain.

-Chen et al. [6] define a measure that aims to approximate the probability of coincidental correctness using a syntax based metric.
-The results of experiments with five small programs (for sorting arrays) were positive and this suggest that such an approach is worth exploring further.
+Chen et alia [6] defined a measure that aims to approximate the probability of coincidental correctness using a syntax based metric.
+The results of experiments with five small programs (for sorting arrays) were positive and this suggests that such an approach is worth exploring further.